neomedia6989/docs-2/docs/troubleshooting/client/tips.md

-# Plex Client - Tips
+# Plex Clients - Tips

 ## Use a Wired Internet Connection